International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 ![Representations of the Information Model](./media/image31.png)

 ##### Figure.
 3.3.1: Representations of the Information Model

+### Relation to Domain-specific Vocabularies ###

+In specific IDS-based ecosystems, domain-specific adaptations – also known as Application Profiles – of the Information Model may be used.
+The definition of such domain-specific Vocabularies should follow best practices established, e.g., by the DCAT Application Profile for data portals in Europe (DCAT-AP), which tailors the specification of DCAT “to the specific application needs of data portals in Europe while providing semantic interoperability with other applications on the basis of reuse of established Controlled Vocabularies […] and mappings to existing metadata Vocabularies”[^dcat-ap].

 ### Conceptual Representation of a Digital Resource in the IDS ###